MicrosoftDocs/win32/desktop-src/Direct2D/multi-threaded-direct2d-apps.md

 ![thread protection diagram.](images/multi-thread2.png)

 To avoid resource access conflict here, we recommend you explicitly acquire the lock that [Direct2D](https://msdn.microsoft.com/library/Dd370990(v=VS.85).aspx) uses for internal access synchronization, and apply that lock when a thread needs to make [Direct3D](https://docs.microsoft.com/windows/desktop/direct3d11/atoc-dx-graphics-direct3d-11) or DXGI calls that might cause access conflict as shown here.
 In particular, you should take special care with code that uses exceptions or an early out system based on HRESULT return codes.
 For this reason, we recommend you use an RAII (Resource Acquisition Is Initialization) pattern to call the [**Enter**](https://msdn.microsoft.com/library/Hh997714(v=VS.85).aspx) and [**Leave**](https://msdn.microsoft.com/library/Hh997716(v=VS.85).aspx) methods.
-See [Direct2D Windows Store app using DirectX printing sample](https://code.msdn.microsoft.com/Direct2Dapp-printing-sample-9869f99c) for an example of how to apply this approach in the context of printing Direct2D content.

 > [!Note]
 > It is important that you pair up calls to the [**Enter**](https://msdn.microsoft.com/library/Hh997714(v=VS.85).aspx) and [**Leave**](https://msdn.microsoft.com/library/Hh997716(v=VS.85).aspx) methods, otherwise your app can deadlock.